openshift-storage-scale/openshift-storage-scale-operator/console/README.md

 ##### Running start-console with Apple silicon and podman

-If you are using podman on a Mac with Apple silicon, `yarn run start-console` might fail since it runs an amd64 image.
+If you are using podman on a Mac with Apple silicon, `npm run start-console` might fail since it runs an amd64 image.
 You can workaround the problem with [qemu-user-static](https://github.com/multiarch/qemu-user-static) by running these commands: